umn-impish/umn-detector-code/docs/exact-usage.md

 # Start relevant programs
 ./nrl_init.bash

-# i'm just using c1 as the identifier here, depending on the envars.bash file,
-# you can use c1, m1, m5, or x1
+# This will take data for 10s, you can make it longer if you want
-./start_nrl_list.bash c1
+./start_nrl_list.bash 10
 ```

-If you see no activity aside from the initialization info when running `view_logs`, the serial numbers might be misconfigured.
+If you see no activity aside from the initialization info when running `view_logs`,
+    the serial numbers might be misconfigured.
 Edit them in `$HOME/detector-config/envars.bash`.
 The available serial numbers get listed in the logs.
-For EM testing, there should only be one connected.
+For EM testing,
+    there should only be one connected.

 If you see errors in `view_logs`, particularly a `std::out_of_range`, then
 the serial numbers configured in `envars.bash` are probably wrong and you need to
 go in and update them.
 Quit the programs using `quit.bash`, update the envars,
 and try again.

+**After editing the serial numbers, be sure to `source $HOME/detector-config/envars.bash`.**

 You should see something along these lines print out in the logs
 ```